alexandriapawlik/flux-dashboard/README.md

 ## Use Guide:
-- Write a bash script to upload a series of files to influxDB (after creating each new database, then continually upload the new files to it)
-- Database is used here as synonymous to influxDB's "bucket"
+- *Database is used here as synonymous to influxDB's "bucket"*
-- Lines where changes need to occur for a new file type are led by the string ####admin
+- Use DataTable class to create derived classes for each file format to be uploaded.
+Lines where changes need to occur for a new file type are led by the string ####admin
-    - (####admin1) DataTable.py - new derived class for table type, use commented template
+    - (####admin1) DataTable.py - new derived class for table type, use commented template (set class constants and QA/QC)
     - (####admin2) FileManager.py - set rules of identifying this table type from a file name
-    - (####admin3) define new retention policy if needed
+    - (####admin3) define new retention policy if needed (not used by production code)
     - (####admin4) config.py - define new configuration values if needed
+- If a new database/bucket is needed, use python3 new-db.py <filename> in the home directory of the repository (one time per database name).
+    - Production code doesn’t have this script.
+Future users should just create a bucket on the influx web interface.
+- For daily service: (once) edit driver.py to include all files.
+LoggerNet is set to overwrite output files every time data is collected (5 minutes), so Task Scheduler needs to run this often to avoid losing data.
+This is the easiest way to ensure we don’t overload the tower PC.
+    - As long as the existing driver.py is edited, the Task Scheduler never needs to be changed.
+This also depends on the source code and Python packages staying in the same locations.
+    - All log info will go to the file set in config.py, so there won’t be any output to the terminal.
+The log is also set to overwrite.
+- If update frequency of Grafana isn’t sufficient, this can be affected by a number of settings:
+    - LoggerNet data collection frequency
+    - influxDB timestamp precision
+    - Grafana update frequency

 ## Data Flow:
-- Data goes from Campbell data loggers to tower PC
+- Instantaneous data downloaded from Campbell data loggers to computer every 5 minutes
-- Run upload scripts from the tower PC
+    - LoggerNet (on PC) sets this collection frequency, which must be the same for all output tables
+    - LoggerNet sets output filename and method of writing (currently overwrites so filename won’t change)
+    - Output file is .DAT with CRLF sequence, comma delimited
+    - Timestamp is format yyyy-mm-dd HH:MM:ss
+- Windows Task Scheduler calls Python code to upload new data to influxDB Cloud 2.0 (with AWS endpoint)
-    - Filter and/or clean data (basic stuff)
+    - Filter and/or clean data to improve QA/QC
     - Convert to Pandas dataframe
-- If this is the first time using a specific database, it needs to be configured and created
+    - Also if we need a new database/bucket because the existing ones don’t match, it needs to be configured and created (with python or web interface)
-- Insert dataframe into database
+    - Insert dataframe into database/bucket (driver.py)
+- influxDB cloud deletes old data after a fixed amount of time (retention policy tbd)
+    - influxDB also has dashboard capabilities so we could potentially use this and skip Grafana?
 - Grafana reads data from influxDB via http
-    - Display things that help with QA/QC
+    - Display things that help with QA/QC: comparison over heights, comparison between different sensors
-- Users access dashboard with permissioned Grafana endpoint
+- Users access dashboard through Grafana (Grafana sharing)
+    - We are currently using the free version, which allows 3 users.